-In most cases, a gallbladder cleanse involves eating or drinking a combination of olive oil, herbs and some type of fruit juice over the course of two or more days — during which you may be advised to eat nothing else.
-There's no standard formula for gallbladder cleansing regimens and products.
-Different practitioners follow their own recipes.
+In most cases, a gallbladder cleanse involves eating or drinking a combination of olive oil, herbs and some type of fruit juice over several hours.
+Proponents claim that gallbladder cleansing helps break up gallstones and stimulates the gallbladder to release them in stool.

 Gallstones that cause no symptoms typically require no treatment.
 If you have gallstones that require treatment, discuss proven treatment options with your doctor, such as surgical removal, bile salt tablets or sound wave therapy.

-- Rakel D. Cholelithiasis.
+- Rakel D, ed.
+Cholelithiasis.
 In: Integrative Medicine.
-3rd ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.elsevier.com/.
-Accessed March 18, 2015.
+4th ed.
+Elsevier; 2018. https://www.clinicalkey.com.
+Accessed Feb.
+10, 2020.

 - "Detoxes" and "cleanses": What you need to know.
 National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/detoxes-cleanses.
 Accessed Feb.
 10, 2020.